SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

    In newly-created Spartacus apps that are generated with Angular 21, the `outputPath` option is skipped and implicitly defaults to `dist/<your-project-name>`.
 If your migrated app has the `outputPath` set to `dist/<your-project-name>`, it is recommended that you remove it from `angular.json`, since it is not necessary.

-## Enabling Non-Destructive Hydration
+## Enabling Non-Destructive Hydration (SSR Only)

 If your Spartacus app does not use server-side rendering (SSR), you do not need to enable non-destructive hydration.
-You can now proceed with [Modernizing Your Storefront to Use the Standalone Bootstrap Application](modernize-app-to-standalone-bootstrap-application.md).
+You can now proceed with [Modernizing Your Storefront to Use the Standalone Bootstrap Application](#modernizing-your-storefront-to-use-the-standalone-bootstrap-application).

 If your storefront application does use SSR, you must enable non-destructive hydration.
 Enabling non-destructive hydration aligns your app with current Angular best practices, making it easier to maintain and update your storefront application.